 What Makes a Good Beach Towel?

-Between traveling and hiking to lesser-known surf spots, I like to have a towel that packs down fairly small.
-If I’m hanging at my local beach where parking is easy then it’s not as important, but when I’m going on a long haul trip, the smaller the better.
+Between traveling and hiking to lesser-known surf spots, we like to have a towel that packs down fairly small.
+If we’re hanging at our local beach where parking is easy then it’s not as important, but when we’re going on a long haul trip, the smaller the better.
 The Matador NanoDry Trek Towel was the most packable towel on our list, followed by the Nomadix Original Towel and the PackTowl Personal Beach Towel.

 It doesn’t actually matter what my towel looks like but you know, it totally matters.
 You could get the classic striped resort towel or you could get a towel in your favorite color featuring a fun print.
-I’d opt for the later, even if it means shelling out a few extra bucks.
+We’d opt for the later, even if it means shelling out a few extra bucks.
 In our humble opinion, the trendiest towels on our list are the Slowtide Turkish Towel and the Sand Cloud Turkish Beach Towel.
 For their good looks, both towels sacrificed a little when it came to packability, but they still ranked high in that category as well.

 How frequently does your towel end up wadded up in the back of your car?
-If you’re like me, it’s often.
+If you’re like us, it’s often.
 Having a towel that dries quickly is a game changer and helps eliminate the moldy towel smell.
 Having a towel that dries quickly can also be extremely helpful if you’re on a trip and bouncing around from one activity to the next.
 It’s also nice if you’re towel dries quickly so that you can pack a dry towel into your suitcase for the return trip home instead of a damp, musty one.
 Of all the towels we tested, the Matador NanoDry Trek Towel dried the most quickly.

 Editor’s Note: For more gear reviews and features on The Inertia, click here.